-As Chief Audio Technician, MGySgt Jackson provides sound reinforcement for performances and serves as recording engineer for various Marine Band, Marine Chamber Orchestra, and Marine Chamber Ensembles recording projects.
+As Chief Recording Engineer, Gunnery Sgt.
+Higgs records various Marine Band and Marine Chamber Orchestra concerts and sessions and provides sound reinforcement for performances.
 In addition, he is responsible for the recording studio and the preservation of the band’s recorded archive collections.